mayfrost/guides/X.md

 * UXTerm or urxvt
 * dmenu
 * Whatever you want on your _".ratpoisonrc"_

-After that you login and simply type:
-`startx`
-whenever you want to start X.

 Next is an example _".xinitrc"_ file which goes under your home directory:
 ```